Frequently asked questions

 I have pre-existing conditions.
 I’m afraid I might not be able to commit.

 We all have pre-existing conditions!
-Even more reason to get seriously strong for the years ahead.
+Even more reason to get seriously strong and stay ahead of your doctors for the years ahead.

 What matters is not what you know, it’s what you do.
 The first meeting with me doesn’t cost much, and the first two months come with a money-back gurantee.
 So …